emirtarik/nlp-kindle/README.md

 ### Crude models

+The application of neural networks start with two crude sequential models.
+As expected, the most basic model that uses stochastic gradient descent is not that good and performs worse than the tuned ML algorithms in the previous part.
+However, there is room to improve.

 ![Crude neural network with SGD](/images/crude.png "Crude neural network with SGD")

+This time, the same model is run with mini batch gradient descent and the inclusion of a momentum variable.
+This is significantly better than the initial model but still not as good as the logistic regression with the ridge optimization.

 ![Crude neural network with mini batch + momentum](/images/crude_mini.png "Crude neural network with mini batch + momentum")